alchan00/alchan00.github.io/daily-notes/2026-09-11/index.md

 Hall algebra ~ finite modules.
 Hecke module ~ cofinite modules.
 Hall algebra acts on Hecke modules.
+Using inversion formula and degree map from Hall algebra to dirichlet series. (zeta element to zeta function) one can compute the zeta function.

 Tomorrow I plann to study how hecke algebra is related to topics today and smooth p-adic reps.